 5. Enable and encourage commitment to change with change talk.

 6. Substance use during pregnancy can severely impact the developing child.
-Education on these impacts and available contraception options may enable a sexually active young person who uses AOD to protect their health and avoid harm to an unborn child.
+Education on these impacts and available contraception options may enable a sexually active young person who uses alcohol or other drugs to protect their health and avoid harm to an unborn child.
 Use motivational interviewing to discuss these risks.
 Refer to the Substance Use Clinical Toolkit for more information.

 Videos: